ZephyrFBD/TinyChat/README.md

-# TinyChat
+# PicoWhisp

-TinyChat is a **miniature standalone chat device** based on the ESP32-S3.
+PicoWhisp is a **miniature standalone chat device** based on the ESP32-S3.
 It enables cross-LAN and even cross-Internet messaging without requiring a smartphone.
 The device fits into a compact **5 × 5 × 2 cm** enclosure, powered by a single Li-ion cell,
 and integrates an OLED screen, a 5-way navigation key, a buzzer, and a vibration motor.